Battle of Basilan (2014): Operation in Basilan

 Around 200 Scout Rangers from the 18th Infantry battalion were deployed in fighting militants who were now aided by MNLF volunteers fighting independently under Sayyaf command.
 The fighting proximity to the MNLF held areas caused an onslaught in crossfire from both sides.
 The Ranger unit suffered 2 dead, and 28 wounded by grenade blasts, before being overwhelmed by two fronts consisting of 150 militants.
 The timely arrival of additional reinforcements of the Mindanao Command saved the unit from possible disaster.
 The MNLF suffered 3 dead in this clash either killed by militants or rangers.
 The army claimed the upper hand killing 5 militants.

 Militants reportedly regrouped at a school in Sitio Kurelem district at 9:00, 60 in number after being beaten back by the offensive.
 The army coordinated with MNLF 114th Base commander Hamza Sapaton of (AHJAG) who helped in logistical operations in tracking down leads on enemy movements.
 The 1st Infantry Division a counter-guerrilla unit helped in search operations killing 7 militants including an MNLF collaborator but failing to get any information on Abu Sayyaf commanders.
 By early morning, the army declared a formal end to the operation and full control of restive areas of Basilan island.
 All previously contested areas were secured by the army.
-According to military accounts Indama fled the island with his right-hand man Isnilon Hapilon who was also wanted by authorities after the Filipino counter-attack.
+According to military accounts, Indama fled the island with his right-hand man Isnilon Hapilon who was also wanted by authorities after the Filipino counter-attack.

 Aftermath and continued operations

 Army casualties were summed at 2 dead and 31 wounded.
 Army Chief of Staff Gen. Emmanuel Bautista awarded Gold Cross Medals to wounded soldiers Lt.
 Col. Fernando Reyeg, the commanding officer of the 3rd Scout Ranger Battalion, and enlisted personnel Cpl.
 Loui Orinia.
-A 3.3 million bounty was put on Indama's head by the military after the operation failed to apprehend him.
+A 3.3 million peso ($74,500USD at the time) bounty was put on Indama's head by the military after the operation failed to apprehend him.

 Abu Sayyaf casualties were declared 17 dead including 4 MNLF members independently fighting according to its spokesperson, and 16 wounded.
 Though no bodies have been recovered the army stated operations would continue to find their graves.

-On April 29, army forces secured the island of Sulu where intelligence reports indicated wanted Sayyaf leader Indama and his followers took refuge from operations in Basilan.
+On April 29, 2014, army forces secured the island of Sulu where intelligence reports indicated wanted Sayyaf leader Indama and his followers took refuge from operations in Basilan.
 Both sides exchanged mortar rounds in Patikul avoiding direct fighting.
 The shelling operations involved a Philippine Marine Corps detachment sent to secure an abandoned Sayyaf storage and base facility.
-When they arrived they were ambushed by 200 militants firing rounds.
+When they arrived, they were ambushed by 200 militants firing rounds.
 The shelling continued until the next morning leaving a marine and 14 militants dead.